 “I also know that not all rosés are created equal when it comes to our health and the environment.
 Like any other wine, grapes for rosé go through a lot of the same farming practices that other crops do.
 This could mean hefty use of chemicals.
 Grapes, FYI, are part of the “Dirty Dozen,” which means they are one of the top 12 foods with the most pesticide residue.
 Which also means that that very same pesticide residue is probably making it into your wine…But there are a lot of vineyards and wineries out there that are doing it better…I have gathered some of the best organic, made with organic grapes, biodynamic, etc., etc. rosés out there for all of your drinking pleasure.
 Happy sipping!”

-Here is Kyle’s take on our three organic rosé wines, made with 100% organic grapes, coming soon to retail and restaurants near you!
+Here is Kyle’s take on our two organic rosé wines, made with 100% organic grapes, coming soon to retail and restaurants near you!

 Paloma Rose Secco (Treviso, Italy)